dgudenkov-foreign-languages-homework/homework/homework-91/sb_p64.md

     e - 4

 3.
-    - As we can see, it's a very pretty car, but is it any good.
+    - As we can see, it's a very pretty car, but is it any good?
     - I'm going to have a race, and it's against the latest French development in urban transport solutions: a couple of young men in silly trousers.
     - Parkour: that's French invention, and involves that sort of thing.
 Running around the city leaping across the buildings and benches.
     - Come on - we're not all shopping!